RohitSingh043/Hierarchical-Model/README.md

 relationship of number of hate crime in the counties of Maryland using Generalised linear mixed effects models.
-Since, the data has a panel arrangement, i.e., the data are collected by each county and year with data available for count of different forms of crimes, therefore, statistically, it makes theoretical sense to use Poisson error term instead of standard Gaussian error term for model fitting(Econometric Analysis of Count Data 2008)
+Since, the data has a panel arrangement, i.e., the data are collected by each county and year with data available for count of different forms of crimes, therefore, statistically, it makes theoretical sense to use Poisson error term instead of standard Gaussian error term for model fitting.